sshweta4317/Intellipredikt/DataAcquisition.md

 ## Method: `load_all_data(self)`
 #### Description:
-Loads and combines data from all matching files in the directory into a single DataFrame.
+Loads all files matching the given pattern in the specified directory and combines their contents into a single DataFrame.
+Each file is read using the parameters specified in the configuration dictionary (delimiter, header, skiprows).

 #### Parameters:
 None